A NORMAN ARCHITECTURAL TRIUMPH

-Much like a thin Pullman train car, this lovely stuccoed, Norman-style home contained several bedrooms off of a thin side hallway and therefore was a narrow home.
-In need of a family room and master bath addition and a new basement stair, this project looked to capitalize on a gorgeous sloping lot and reconnect the main levels of the home.
-Drawing from Tudor and Norman architectural styles, a new three-story stair hall with clerestory windows was conceived to link the home vertically together and to the rear yard.
-In addition to the stair tower, a new three-story wing was constructed to allow for an expanded basement gym, a new family room space and master bath and closets off of an existing master suite.
-Stone, stucco and slate helped to render this Norman project.
+Drawing from Tudor and Norman architectural styles, a new three-story stair hall with clerestory windows was constructed to link the home vertically together and to the rear yard.
+In addition to the stair tower, a new three-story wing was built to accommodate all of the clients' requests.
+Stone, stucco, and slate helped to render this Norman project.

 Project completed while Project Architect at Hamilton Snowber Architects.